IS Decisions logo

 Regardless of whether employees are working on-site or remotely, UserLock offers admins a security platform to manage multi-factor authentication (MFA) and control system access.
 Several remote access methods can be protected, including remote desktop protocol, virtual private network, virtual desktop, and internet information services (IIS).

-With UserLock, admins can go one step further to protect remote connections without a secure VPN.
+With UserLock, admins can go one step further to protect remote connections, even when a user doesn't connect to the domain with a secure VPN.
 A micro agent on the remote machine communicates with the on-premise UserLock service via the internet to enforce MFA and access security policies.

 Video thumbnail

-These kinds of changes are also why it’s more important than ever to be equipped with the technology resources to enforce secure remote working environments, even when users are “offline” and not connected to the corporate network.
+These kinds of changes are also why it’s more important than ever to have the technology resources you need to maintain secure remote working environments.

-To solve this problem, UserLock offers subscribers a web app, UserLock Anywhere, to help IT admins manage a remote workforce.
-When UserLock Anywhere is enabled, IT ensures offline security enforcement so that off-domain users are prompted for multifactor authentication (MFA), employee access controls are enforced, user activity is monitored, and organizational security policies are followed.
+To solve this problem, UserLock offers subscribers a web app, UserLock Anywhere, to help IT admins manage their remote workforce.
+When your team enables UserLock Anywhere, you can ensure UserLock still prompts your off-domain for multifactor authentication (MFA).
+You can also maintain enforcement of employee access controls, continue to monitor user activity, and continue to ensure organizational security policies are upheld.

 Multi factor authentication to secure remote working